sirisian/ecmascript-types/examples/jsx.md

 //
 // Run the `jsx.js` snippet first, then this one as a MODULE.
 //
-// The import below is what makes it work, and both halves of it matter:
+// The import declares no grammar, and there is none to declare: the engine
+// provides no lexical modes.
+Being a preprocessor decoration is what makes
+// `@jsx { ... }` a region, and the MACRO says whether its text is ECMAScript -
+// `jsx.js` sets `capture: true`, so it reads the region itself and hands the
+// ranges that ARE ECMAScript back through `stream.parse`.
 //
-//   - the `mode: "jsx"` attribute declares the lexical mode.
-It is found by a
-//     TEXTUAL prescan of this source before parsing, so the specifier is never
-//     fetched for that purpose - any string would do, and "./jsx.js" is only the
-//     honest one.
-But the declaration must be a STATIC import, which is why this
+// The import must still be STATIC, which is why this file is a module: the
-//     file is a module and cannot be a bare script.
+// preprocessor import is found by a textual prescan before parsing, and a script
+// has no way to write one.
+The engine then asks the host for the macro by NAME,
+// through `HostResolveReplacementDecorator(name, specifier)`, never loading the
+// module itself - so a host maps names to functions:
 //
-//   - the engine then asks the host for the macro by NAME, through
-//     `HostResolveReplacementDecorator(name, specifier)`.
-It never loads the
-//     module itself.
-The hook receives the CONSUMING module's specifier rather
-//     than the import's, so it cannot discover where a preprocessor came from
-//     and must map names to functions:
-//
 //     HostResolveReplacementDecorator: (name) =>
 //       realm.GlobalObject.__preprocessors?.[name]
 //
 // Change the specifier to whatever your devtools uses for the jsx.js snippet.
 // =============================================================================

-import { jsx } from "./jsx.js" with { preprocessor: "true", mode: "jsx" };
+import { jsx } from "./jsx.js" with { preprocessor: "true" };

 // -----------------------------------------------------------------------------
 // 1.
 SIGNALS